 Gorillaz - New Gold ft.
 Tame Impala & Bootie Brown (Official Visualiser)

 Gorillaz - Tormenta ft.
-Bad Bunny (Official Audio)
+Bad Bunny (Official Visualiser)

 Gorillaz presents… Skinny Ape (Immersive Live Performance in Times Square)

 Gorillaz - Possession Island ft.
-Beck (Official Audio)
+Beck (Official Lyric Video)